Financial Aid Information:

 California Student Aid Commission (CSAC)

 California Student Aid Commission oversees the Cal Grant program, Cash for College Workshops, the Dream Act, and other state financial aid.
 They are located at www.csac.ca.gov .

 Seniors who have been in foster care may be eligible for up to $5,000 under the Chafee Grant.
 This is a federal grant and may be used in other states.
 The application and information are available on the CSAC website.

 DNHS Scholarship Database: The DNHS Counseling Office maintains a listing of scholarship for which DNHS students might be eligible.
 Seniors are encouraged to check this page regularly.
-Our sixth list for 2013-14 is now available by clicking here.
+Click here for the most current Scholarship List.
+February 2017

 Instructions for How to Claim your Award from the Del Norte Scholarship Foundation and contact information for scholarship coordinator.

 Humboldt Area Foundation Scholarships: Del Norte and Humboldt county seniors can use one application to apply to the Humboldt Area Foundation (www.HAFoundation.org) scholarships starting January 15th.
 They are open NOW.
 Applications are due on March 15th.
 For more information, please visit this link.

 Humboldt State University Scholarship Information: This database may have scholarships available for Del Norte County seniors.
 The link is here.